-We are delighted to honor the contributions of the recipients of the Society of Family Planning’s annual awards.
-Please join us in honoring these individuals at the award ceremony being held during the Society of Family Planning Annual Meeting in Los Angeles from October 19-21, 2019.
+We are delighted to honor the contributions of the recipients of the Society of Family Planning’s annual awards held during the Society’s Annual Meeting in Los Angeles from October 19-21, 2019.

 Dr. Uta Landy is the recipient of the Society of Family Planning Lifetime Achievement Award, in recognition of a career dedicated to advancing the science of abortion and contraception and to supporting others to do the same.
 Uta Landy, PhD, has worked in the field of family planning since 1970 as an international consultant, researcher, counselor, administrator, writer and advocate.
 She referred women out of the country to obtain legal abortions and worked in one of the first abortion clinics in NYC after legalization in 1971.
 She consulted for IPAS to establish the first abortion clinic in Austria after abortions were legalized there in 1975 and became the ED of NAF after one year of its founding where she focused on establishing standards and gaining recognition for the innovative work of NAF outpatient services.
 In 1999, she founded the Ryan Residency training Program and began to direct the national Fellowship in Family Planning at the UCSF.
 To date, the Ryan Program has established 100 family planning rotations in teaching hospitals and trained close to 7000 residents.
 The Fellowship in Family Planning has created a system of preparing physicians to be leaders in complex family planning, including clinical services, teaching, research and advocacy in the fields of abortion and contraception.
 Of the initiatives she says, “Beyond the impact on future practitioners and leaders, our programs have helped transform the medical establishment and many of its leaders, not only to acknowledge the importance of family planning and safe abortion to women’s health, but to become passionate advocates themselves and on behalf of their organizations.”
 Dr. Landy also currently serves as a member of the Board of Directors of Catholics for Choice.